tanvi-arora/Beerplant/Code/BreweryCountByState.md

 1) Breweries.csv

 **project datasets used :**
-1) breweries
+1) breweries.state

 **objects created :**
-1. count - table storing list of US state abbreviations and corresponding number of breweries Each entry of 51 total entries is a combination of a char, representing US state abbreviation, and an int, indicating the respective brewery count
+1. count - table storing list of US state abbreviations and corresponding number of breweries Each entry of 51 total entries is a combination of a char, representing US state name, and an int, indicating the respective brewery count
     Ex : count[1] = AL 3
-2. brew.count.state - dataframe storing list of US state abbreviations and corresponding number of breweries;  created by converting count to a dataframe
+2. brew.count.state - dataframe storing list of US state names and corresponding number of breweries;  created by converting count to a dataframe
-    1. State - US State code| character | Ex : AK,AL,...
+    1. State - US State name| character | Ex : Alaska,Alabama,...
     2. Brewery_Count - number of breweries in respective state | numeric | 3,11,...
-3. sortdescbybrewcount - sorted dataframe storing list of US state abbreviations and corresponding number of breweries in descending order by Brewery_Count field;  created by sorting brew.count.state dataframe.
+3. sortdescbybrewcount - sorted dataframe storing list of US state names and corresponding number of breweries in descending order by Brewery_Count field;  created by sorting brew.count.state dataframe.
-    1. State - US State code| character | Ex : AK,AL,...
+    1. State - US State name| character | Ex : Alaska,Alabama,...
     2. Brewery_Count - number of breweries in respective state | numeric | 3,11,...

 **plots created :**